-Although the HTA found that NHSBT Barnsley (the establishment) had met the majority of the HTA's standards that were assessed during the inspection, one minor shortfall was found against standards for Premises, Facilities and Equipment.
+Although the HTA found that NHSBT Bristol (the establishment) had met the majority of the HTA's standards that were assessed during the inspection, two minor shortfalls were found against standards for Governance and Quality, and Premises, Facilities and Equipment.
+One of these shortfalls was addressed by the establishment prior to the release of the final report.

-The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfall identified during the inspection.
+The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfalls identified during the inspection.